akeamc/old-blog/articles/math-works/index.md

 ## Look at it

-I recently discovered [MathJax](https://www.mathjax.org/), and I'm a big fan already.
+I recently discovered [MathJax](https://www.mathjax.org/), and I'm already a big fan.
 Look what it can do!

 $$
 \frac{250}{5^2}